Connecting a solar panel to a 12 Volt battery is not a hard thing to do.

 Wiring the battery to the charge controller

 The thickness of the wire will depend on the type of charge controller you get.
-If you get a 20 amp charge controller, you need to use a wire thickness that is able to carry 20 amps without overheating (AWG14 / 2.5mm² or bigger).
+If you get a 20 amp charge controller, you need to use a wire thickness that can carry 20 amps without overheating (AWG14 / 2.5mm² or bigger).
 Flexible wires with a nylon coating are preferred (THWN-2 cable).
 Learn how to select wires and thickness in my book.

 You need to keep these wires as short as possible because they will be expensive.